AndrewTsao/luvit-future/README.md

 Luvit port of [Dart Future](http://api.dartlang.org/docs/continuous/dart_core/Future.html)

-With lua style, our Future always has an `ok` flag and a `value`, when future failed, `then` callback will called with `false` and error message, otherwise `true` and `value`.
+Follow then lua return style, our Future always has an `ok` flag and a `value`, when future failed, `then` callback will called with `false` and error message, otherwise `true` and `value`.

 Example